+Bachelor Gulch is the only totally on-mountain community in Eagle County and almost 85% of the homes have ski-in ski-out access to Beaver Creek Mountain.
 Beaver Creek Mountain was originally designed to accommodate skiers of all ability levels, with a specific focus on winter recreation.
-That design proved timeless and today, the mountain is enjoyed by a variety of winter and summer sports enthusiasts.
+That design proved timeless and today the mountain is enjoyed by a variety of winter and summer sports enthusiasts.

 Residents who live in the study area have a keen appreciation for their natural environment.
-They like to be in the mountains; they create the context for their quality of life.
+They like to be in the mountains, which create the context for their quality of life.
 Recreation and the natural beauty of the area are frequently quoted as reasons local residents have chosen to live in the study area.